marzeq/blog.marzeq.codes/src/pages/posts/discord-bot-typescript.md

   }
 })
 ```

-This will create a command called `ping` that will reply with `Pong!` when executed.

 If everything went well, you should now be able to execute the command in your Discord server.